WeatherToday's Forecast

 Tropical Storm Imelda moving north over the Bahamas.
 On the forecast track, the center of the system is expected to move across the northwestern Bahamas today and then turn ENE, moving away from the southeastern U.S. by the middle part of this week.

-Maximum sustained winds are near 45 mph with higher gusts.
-Gradual strengthening is forecast and Imelda could become a hurricane on Tuesday.
+Maximum sustained winds have increased to near 60 mph with higher gusts.
+Additional strengthening is forecast, and Imelda is forecast to become a hurricane on Tuesday.

 Hurricane Stats Track 2.png